 A game console can have advanced graphics, a large collection of games and a decent price tag, but as we see from our current console market, and the success of the Nintendo Wii, sometimes its the controller that can make the system.
 The Wii is flying off shelves and it outselling both the Xbox 360 and the PS3 which arguably have better graphics and a larger selection of game available.
 Yet I dare you to try out all 3 systems and tell me that the Wii, with its innovative control system is not a joy to play.
 The Wii is an example of the controller saving a gaming system, but if you jump back to 1982 with me you can see an example of just the opposite, the Atari 5200 Super System.

-In 1982 the venerable and super popular Atari 2600 was already over a half decade old and Atari was looking to launch the next great system.
+In 1982 the venerable and super popular Atari 2600 was already over a half-decade old and Atari was looking to launch the next great system.
 What they came up with was the gigantic Atari Video System X. Which, when it was released, became known as the Atari 5200 Super System.
-Originally designed to compete with the, then ascendant Intellivision, the 5200 actually wound up competing against the much more popular and well ensconced Colecovision.
-The system release was greeted with mixed reviews and like all games systems it had its pros and its cons.
+Originally designed to compete with the, then ascendant Intellivision, the 5200 actually wound up competing against the much more popular and well-ensconced Colecovision.
+The system release was greeted with mixed reviews and like all game systems, it had its pros and its cons.

 The Controller – Although the Atari 5200 had a lousy controller it did break some ground by adding a “Pause” button.
 As anyone who has played a game system since 1982 knows this has become standard issue on all game systems.
 The controller also featured a reset button allowing a player to reset their current game without getting up or reaching over to the system itself.

 The 5200 also released a very cool Trackball system that was infamous for being as large as the system itself.
-Which for no technical reason I could find wasginornmous (yes that IS a word).
+Which for no technical reason I could find was ginormous (yes that IS a word).

-The Graphics – The Atari 5200 could generate 256 colors, which, for its time was a big deal.
-This of course resulted in much better looking games.
+The Atari 5200 could generate 256 colors, which, for its time was a big deal.
+This, of course, resulted in much better-looking games.

-The Games – The Atari 5200 Super System had some amazing arcade style games.
+The Atari 5200 Super System had some amazing arcade-style games.
 As you can see from the Pac-Man screenshot from above.
-The games were not a perfect match, to what you might see in your local video arcade, but the game play and graphics came very close.
+The games were not a perfect match, to what you might see in your local video arcade, but the gameplay and graphics came very close.

-The Commercials – This would not be a Retroist article if I did not make a reference to some sort of commercial.
+This would not be a Retroist article if I did not make a reference to some sort of commercial.
 I love Joust and I love this commercial.
-Its a sweeping epic that pulls YOU the player right into the Joust world with frightening results.
-I cannot confirm this but I think the player in this commercial is a young Arye Gross who played Willie in the film classic, “Just One of the Guys”.
+It’s a sweeping epic that pulls YOU the player right into the Joust world with frightening results.
+I cannot confirm this but I think the player in this commercial is a young Arye Gross who played Willie in the film classic, “Just One of the Guys.”